 For internal obligation management best practices, check out Nimonik’s Internal Obligations Management Webinar.

-An organization achieves Compliance Maturity when it achieves and maintains a proactive approach to managing obligations driven by integrated policies, processes and procedures.
+An organization achieves Compliance Maturity when it achieves and maintains a proactive approach to managing internal and external obligations driven by integrated policies, processes and procedures.
 This requires strong leadership, and crucially buy-in from all its staff, contractors and partners.
 As a result, the organization’s culture is one that readily addresses risk, knows its obligations, and assigns responsibility across all levels of planning, operations, and monitoring.

 Recognizing that you will move from a reactive and piece-meal approach to compliance to a proactive one is the critical first step.
 However, in order to achieve Compliance Maturity organizations need to integrate compliance procedures and systems across your structures, departments, and teams.
 Too often compliance stays in the hands of a few people and is not well communicated across the organization.
 Failure to integrate your teams will lead to the perception that compliance is someone else’s problem and not part of everyone’s responsibilities.
 It is only with organizational buy-in that compliance obligations can be effectively tracked, monitored for changes, and assessed for applicability.

 Well-mapped Internal Obligations form part of Internal Control Mechanisms that ingrain a culture of compliance.
 These include but are not limited to:

 - Published Internal Obligations, e.g. Standards and Policies

 - Documented Procedures, accessible to all relevant stakeholders